jstetich/Shellfish_Bacteria/Analysis/frequency-analysis.md

 # Introduction

 The bacteria data is highly skewed.
-We have found no ready way to estimate a geometric mean for these data in a robust way.
+We have found no ready way to model a geometric mean for these data in a robust way.
 The data appears distributed close to a Pareto distribution, which is highly skewed, with a heavy right tail.
 This distribution is likely to be difficult to model, so we can not readily estimate parameters, moments and other summary statistics.

 One possibility would be to run some sort of (generalized) linear model on the log of data, calculate means and medians, and back transform.
-I hope to explore both linear model approaches in another R Notebook.
+We explore linear model approaches in another R Notebook.

 Here we take another approach, which is to focus on binomial, quasi-binomial, and multinomial proportional odds models to estimate